magalhaes-andre/api-sandbox/quarkus/reactive-github/readme.md

 # Reactive Github

-Pretty self explanatory, just a quarkus application using Mutiny library for developing a react api that consumes from github api and every request it consumes, should be stored in a redis database just for the sake of the possibility.
+Pretty self explanatory, just a quarkus application using Mutiny library for developing a reactive api that consumes from github api and every request it consumes, should be stored in a redis database just for the sake of the possibility.